vyos/vyos-documentation/docs/interfaces/pppoe.rst

   nameservers your ISP sens you and thus you can fully rely on the ones you have configured statically.

+.. note:: Syntax has changed from VyOS 1.2 (crux) and it will be automatically migrated during an upgrade.

 .. code-block:: none

-  set interfaces ethernet eth0 description "DSL Modem" set interfaces ethernet eth0 duplex auto set interfaces ethernet eth0 smp_affinity auto set interfaces ethernet eth0 speed auto set interfaces ethernet eth0 pppoe 0 default-route 'auto' set interfaces ethernet eth0 pppoe 0 mtu 1492 set interfaces ethernet eth0 pppoe 0 name-server 'auto' set interfaces ethernet eth0 pppoe 0 user-id 'userid' set interfaces ethernet eth0 pppoe 0 password 'secret'
+  set interfaces pppoe pppoe0 default-route 'auto' set interfaces pppoe pppoe0 mtu 1492 set interfaces pppoe pppoe0 authentication user 'userid' set interfaces pppoe pppoe0 authentication password 'secret' set interfaces pppoe pppoe0 source-interface 'eth0'

 You should add a firewall to your configuration above as well by